eg1972/eglog/README.md

 TODO:
 - extract the resources from the latest elog-source
+- implement a Jenkins pipeline with the steps below

 1. Manual test: compile a static elogdownload source to a test-container
     ```